Before discussing Septic System Cost in Ontario, we first need to explain what is a septic system and why is it important.

 If you are dealing with clay soils, the “T-time” could be 50 or more as the small soil particles are slowing the rate of absorption.

 Once the Daily Flow number and the “T-time” are identified, you can then figure out how large the septic field has to be.

-Different systems have a different equation to figure out the size of a septic bed.
+Different systems have different equations to figure out the size of a septic bed.

-As an example; Let’s take a most common drain field installed in Southern Ontario, a gravity powered, conventional trench bed.
+As an example; Let’s take the most common drain field installed in Southern Ontario, a gravity-powered, conventional trench bed.